CourtDatesOrg/cn-transition-2024/src/README.md

 The script is part of a City of Asheville system called Bedrock which manages a catalog of data assets and also provides simple data movement capabilities, including SFTP.

 ### Step 3a - Create the EC2 Server
 Begin by creating an EC2 server running Amazon Linux (the smallest instance is fine).
+The production instance is named ```cn-etl-ecourts```.

 Attach an elastic IP to it that has been authorized for access to the Buncombe County SFTP server (currently 52.87.48.111).

 Log into the server using ssh and run the following commands: